Germany's Schaeuble hopes UK realizes Brexit vote was mistake

-BERLIN German Finance Minister Wolfgang Schaeuble said on Wednesday that he hoped Britain would ultimately realize that it made a mistake with Brexit.
+BERLIN (Reuters) - German Finance Minister Wolfgang Schaeuble said on Wednesday that he hoped Britain would ultimately realize that it made a mistake with Brexit.

 "I hope that the rest of Europe will do so well that the British realize at some point that they made a mistake," Schaeuble said at an event in Berlin.